IBM/operand-deployment-lifecycle-manager/docs/install/install.md

 ## 1. Create OperatorSource

-Before install ODLM, this operator source should be created, you can use OCP UI or CLI create it.
+Before install ODLM, this operator source should be created to get operator bundles from `quay.io`.

 Click the plus button, and then copy the following operator source into the editor.
 ![Create OperatorSource](../images/create-operator-source.png)